romans-weapon/kubernetes-knowledge-base/notes/kubernetes/KubernetesGuide.md

 3. We can have multiple containers within a single pod but they have to be containers of a different kind or any helper container.All the containers within a pod share the same network(can communicate as localhost) and same storage space.
-4. An Ip address is assigned to a pod (range --10.244.0.0).Every POD has a separate IP assigned.Pods communicate though this internal IP
+4. An IP address is assigned to a pod (range --10.244.0.0).Every POD has a separate IP assigned.Pods communicate though this internal IP
 5. kubernetes uses yaml files as inputs for creation of objects like pods/deployments/replica-sets etc.Below is an example of nginx-definition.yml file.
 Example pod: